 Reading at Kemsley

-Our Cornerstones curriculum provides a brilliant reading spine which ensures that by year 6 the children have explored in detail, a large number of high quality texts.
-Every week the cross curriculum topics work alongside text ensuring learning is both deep and broad.
+Our curriculum provides significant ongoing opportunity for children to engage with a whole range of texts.
+Wherever possible, the cross curriculum topics work alongside text ensuring learning is both deep and broad.

 At Kemsley, a variety of reading scheme books are used to target each child’s individual reading need.